RobinBoers/geheimesite.nl/src/privacy.md

 <section class="box">

-  **However**, if you really insist, we store your personal information for you.
+  **However**, if you really insist, we can store your personal information for you.

   <noscript>
     Unfortunately, this requires JavaScript.